arstropica/zf2-dashboard/README.md

 Installation
 ------------
 Import the SQL file in the /data directory to create the Database Schema.
+Copy/rename the .dist files in the config/autoload directory and enter database configuration parameters.

 Details
 ------------